scribe-public/sample-policies/readme.md

       - curl
 ```

-#### Enforce Image Lables/Annotations
+#### Verify Image Lables/Annotations

-This policy ([labels.yaml](policies/images/labels.yaml)) verifies that image has labels with required values.
+This policy ([verify-labels.yaml](policies/images/verify-labels.yaml)) verifies that image has labels with required values.

-Edit the list of the required labels in the config object in file [labels.yaml](policies/images/labels.yaml):
+Edit the list of the required labels in the config object in file [verify-labels.yaml](policies/images/verify-labels.yaml):

 ```yaml
 args: